TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 #> TAGCGGCTTTATCTTCAAGATCCAGGCCAACATGAACCCGGCTCACAGAGACCGGCTCGCATTCTCCCGCATCTGCTCCGGCGAGTTCCAGAGAGGCATGACCGCCACGCTGTCCCGCACGGGCAAACCCATCA
 ```

-If you look closely, you will observe the repeating pattern of "@, <sequence>, +, <quality>" for every fourth lines.
+If you look closely, you will observe the repeating pattern of "@, sequence, +, quality" for every fourth lines.

 Wikipedia is a good place to learn more about the fastq format (https://en.wikipedia.org/wiki/FASTQ_format) which is widely used in biological sequencing.